aspose-total-cloud/Aspose.Total-Products/total/ruby/conversion/doc-to-csv/_index.md

----title: Convert DOC to CSV via Ruby SDK in Clouddescription: Cloud APIs & SDKs to Convert DOC to CSV.
+---title: Convert Word to CSV, DOC to CSV FREE Converter or Ruby SDKdescription: Free Conversion of DOC to CSV by using Ruby Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---